dimma-analytics/100-Days-Of-Code/README.md

 - **Mini Project:** A profit calculator tailored for Bolt or ride-hailing drivers.
 - **Tools Used:** Python, Visual Studio Code, GitHub Desktop.
 - **What it Does:** Takes inputs like trip distance, fuel cost, commission, etc., and calculates if the trip resulted in a profit or a loss.
-- **What I Learned:** I practiced input handling, arithmetic operations, and made the program more useful for real-life situations like pricing strategies for local drivers.
+- **What I practiced:** I practiced input handling, arithmetic operations, and made the program more useful for real-life situations like pricing strategies for local drivers.

 ---